oldboyiii/scent-protocol/README.md

 # ScentProtocol — Digital Perfume House 🧪

 ScentProtocol is a digital perfume house where users create unique, AI-generated fragrances.
-Every formula is minted as an NFT certificate of ownership on the Arc blockchain.
+Every formula is minted as an NFT certificate of ownership on the Arc Mainnet blockchain.
 Built on Arc.

 🔗 **Live dApp:** [scent-protocol-pi.vercel.app](https://scent-protocol-pi.vercel.app)